klauspost/readahead/README.md

 # contributions

-Contributions in terms of new features is limted on this project to:
+On this project contributions in terms of new features is limited to:

 * Features that are widely usable and
 * Features that have extensive tests

+This package is meant to be simple and stable, so therefore these strict requirements.

 The only feature I have considered is supporting the `io.Seeker` interface.
 I currently do not plan to add it myself, but if you can show a clean and well-tested way to implementing it, I will consider to merge it.
 If not, I will be happy to link to it.